Introduction to Galatians – Galatians 1

 Paul’s Introduction (1:1–5)

-A common aspect of Paul’s letters that is lacking from his epistle to the Galatians is a commendation.
-Interestingly, the apostle begins his letter to the Galatians with a defense of his apostleship, a topic that he expands upon at some length in Gal.
+A common aspect of Paul’s letters that is absent from his epistle to the Galatians is a commendation.
+Interestingly, the apostle begins his letter to the Galatians with a defense of his apostleship, a topic that he expands upon in Gal.
 1:11–24.
 Paul likely omitted a customary commendation because of the urgency of addressing the problem at hand—that is, the distortion of the gospel.
 One reason for Paul’s defense of his apostleship is that his credentials were likely being questioned by the false teachers.
-The biographical information Paul supplies in this letter, as well as his reminder of his time with the Galatians (cf. Gal.
-4:12–16) would help mitigate the personal attacks of the false teachers.
+The biographical information Paul supplies in this letter, as well as his reminder of his time spent with the Galatians (cf. Gal.
+4:12–16), would have helped to ease the personal attacks of the false teachers.
 After greeting his readers with a “grace to you” (Gal.
-1:3), which itself was a shot at the Judaizer’s false teaching, Paul moved to address the reason for his writing.
+1:3), which itself was a rebuke of the Judaizer’s false teaching, Paul moved to address the reason for his writing.

 Paul’s Gospel (1:6–10)

 In addressing the reason for his letter, Paul wrote, “I marvel that you are now turning away so soon from Him who called you” (Gal.
 1:6).
-Paul was so disturbed by the Galatians’ tolerance of error, and he was so sure of the truth of the gospel he had preached, that he exhorted the Galatians to ignore all other “gospel” messages—even if and angel or he himself should preach it.
+Paul was so disturbed by the Galatians’ tolerance of error, and he was so sure of the truth of the gospel he had preached, that he exhorted the Galatians to ignore all other purportedly “gospel” messages—even if and angel or he himself should preach it.
 Like most false teachers, the Judaizers undermined the gospel not by explicitly denying it, but by adding to it.
-As a means of self-defense against the false teachers who were assassinating his character, Paul noted in Gal.
-1:10 that he was not trying to please men or operating out of self-interest; rather Paul was a slave of Jesus Christ.
-Note that Paul’s methodology of argument was not to give new teaching, but to return to and herald the gospel message.
+As a means of self-defense against the false teachers who were attacking his character, Paul noted in Gal.
+1:10 that he was not trying to please men, nor was he operating out of self-interest; rather Paul was a bondslave of Jesus Christ.
+Note that Paul’s methodology of argument was not to generate new teachings, but to return to the old gospel message.

 Paul’s Credentials (1:11–24)

 In Gal.
 1:11–24 Paul gives his apostolic credentials, a topic that he had touched upon in Gal.
 1:1.
 In this section, especially Gal.
-1:17–23, the apostle discloses biographical information that is not available in the book of Acts or any other of his epistles.
-In short, we learn of Paul’s three year training time in Arabia, which chronologically occurred between Acts 9:25 and Acts 9:26.
-Comparing the books of Acts and Galatians, then, a timeline of Paul’s conversion and early spiritual walk would look like this: confronted by Christ on the road to Damascus (cf. Acts 9:1–9); healed and baptized after three days in Damascus (cf. Acts 9:10–19); begins preaching and is persecuted in Damascus (cf. Acts 9:20–25); three year training time in Arabia (Gal.
-1:15–17); and visit to Jerusalem to see the apostles (cf. Gal.
+1:17–23, Paul discloses biographical information that is not available in the book of Acts or in any other of his thirteen epistles.
+In short, we learn of Paul’s three-year apprenticeship in Arabia, which chronologically occurred between Acts 9:25 and Acts 9:26.
+A timeline of Paul’s conversion, then, would look like this: Paul was confronted by Christ on the road to Damascus (cf. Acts 9:1–9); Paul was healed and baptized after three days in Damascus (cf. Acts 9:10–19); Paul began to preach and was persecuted in Damascus (cf. Acts 9:20–25); Paull’s three-year training in Arabia (Gal.
+1:15–17); and Paul’s visit to Jerusalem (cf. Gal.
 1:17; Acts 9:26–30).
-Note Paul’s emphasis on God’s sovereignty in this passage (cf. Gal.
+Note how Paul highlights God’s sovereignty in this passage (cf. Gal.
 1:12, 15–16, 19, 24).

 Application Questions: